 If possible, do not leave the person alone.

 Contact a mental health professional and/or call 911 immediately.

-Keep potentially harmful objects hidden.
+Keep possibly harmful objects hidden.

-Prepare for possible hospitalization, if the health care provider advises.
+Prepare for possible hospitalization, if the healthcare provider advises.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.